lluppesms/activate.cicd.course/Labs/yml/07_TemplateRepository/readme.md

 ![Pipeline run](img/160_pipeline_run.png)

-Our new pipeline looks and works exactly the same as the pipelines with templates that we did in previous labs, but now we are referencing templates in a library that we do not have to maintain, or that are maintained by a central team.
+Our new pipeline looks and works exactly the same as the pipelines with templates that we did in previous labs, but now we are referencing templates in a library that we do not have to maintain, or that is maintained by a central team.

 This is a great way to create consistent repeatable maintainable pipelines that can be used across your organization!